 - Avoid excessive alcohol.

-- Avoid food and fluids for 90 to 120 minutes before
+- Avoid food and fluids for 90 to 120 minutes before going to bed.

 - Elevate the upper body when lying in bed by (for example, putting blocks under the head of the bed).